 - The Sustainability Investment, which is an investment that buyers of Rainforest Alliance certified agricultural products make to help farmers meet the Rainforest Alliance certification requirements.

 - A volume-based royalty to the Rainforest Alliance, once in each supply chain, based on the volume of certified goods purchased.
 The Rainforest Alliance License Agreement General Terms & Conditions outline the total amount of the royalty per certified product, how it is collected, and at which point in the supply chain it is invoiced.
-Royalties are applicable whenever companies claim that a crop is from a Rainforest Alliance Certified farm or sell it “as certified”.
+Royalties are applicable whenever companies claim that a crop is purchased from a Rainforest Alliance Certified farm or sell it “as certified”.
 This happens whether the claim is on a product, on packaging, in a contract or invoice, or on promotional materials on or off line, regardless of whether our seal or other marks are used.

 Royalty by crop